-Caravaggio ( Michelangelo Merisi) | 1597 | Oil on Canvas |
+Caravaggio (Michelangelo Merisi) | 1597 | Oil on Canvas

-Caravaggio would have been the kind of dude you want to hang out with at a bar.
-But probably would not want to introduce to your family.
+Caravaggio would have been the kind of dude you want to hang out with at a bar, but probably would not want to introduce to your family.
 Caravaggio’s life was anything but usual.
 For example, he walked around Rome with a sword, was supposedly part of a local gang, and even killed a man in a duel.

-As a result of the killing, he was forced to flee Rome and traveled south painting along the way from Naples, to Sicily to Malta and back.
+As a result of the killing, he was forced to flee Rome and traveled south, painting along the way from Naples to Sicily to Malta and back.
 As the legend goes, he was waiting for a pardon from Pope Urban VIII when one of his enemies finally caught up with him and killed him in Porto Ercole.

 It would be difficult not to write an entire book about this painting or about Caravaggio’s artwork in general.
-Up to now, there were set templates of how to paint saints and holy people (being painted with ideal beauty and purity).
+Up to now, there were established templates of how to paint saints and holy people (being painted with ideal beauty and purity).
 Caravaggio smashed these concepts into the ground by painting saints and holy people as ordinary people with ordinary defects.
 This revolutionary idea forever changed the art world.